Anyone can observe the processes of an election. Observers are a part of the security of each election.

 - Silencing their electronic devices while in observation areas.

-- Watch all procedures related to the processes being performed, including election planning and preparation, voting, post election auditing, etc.
+- Watch procedures related to election processes, including election planning and preparation, voting, post election auditing, etc.

 Observers may not: